3 Erectile Dysfunction Symptoms That Need Your Attention

 Depending on the severity of the symptoms, treatments may vary in different individuals.

-Prescription medications like Viagra, Cialis, and Levitra are often the first-line ED treatments.
+Prescription ED medications like Viagra, Cialis, and Levitra are often the first-line ED treatments.

 Other treatments for ED may include: